What you need to know

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of software developers is projected to grow 24 percent from 2016 to 2026, much faster than the average for all occupations.
+Employment of software developers, quality assurance analysts, and testers is projected to grow 22 percent from 2019 to 2029, much faster than the average for all occupations.

 The need for new applications on smartphones and tablets will help increase the demand for applications software developers.